 - 1. In the Operator Ext.
-No. space, write the extension number for the operator whose calls are being answered (see Form 2a). - 2.
-In the Ext. or Calling Group No. column, write the extension number for each member of the Night Service group or for a Calling Group (see Form 2a). - 3.
-In the User or Calling Group Name column, write each Night Service group member's name or the name of the Calling Group (see Form 2a).
+No. space, write the extension number for the operator whose calls are being answered (see Form 2a for the extension number). - In the Trunk No. column, write the line/trunk number for each outside line that is a member of the Night Service group (see Form 2c for the line/trunk number). - 3.
+In the Ext. or Calling Group No. column, write the extension number for each member of the Night Service group or for a Calling Group (see Form 2a for the extension number). - 4.
+In the User or Calling Group Name column, write each Night Service group member's name or the name of the Calling Group (see Form 2a for the group number).